Indianapolis Colts vs. Tennessee Titans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Titans stats and trends

+- In Tennessee's seven games this year, it has five wins against the spread.

+- The Titans have been underdogs by 2.5 points or more three times this season and are 3-0 ATS in those games.

-- Tennessee has five wins against the spread in seven games this year.
+- Tennessee has gone over the point total in 57.1% of its opportunities this season (four times in seven games with a set point total).

-- This year, the Titans have won ATS in each of their three games as an underdog of 1.5 points or more.

-- Tennessee's games this season have hit the over on four of seven set point totals (57.1%).

 - This season the Titans rack up 6.3 more points per game (27.6) than the Colts allow (21.3).

-- The Titans have nine giveaways this season, while the Colts have 16 takeaways.
+- This season the Titans have nine turnovers, seven fewer than the Colts have takeaways (16).

 Home and road insights

-- At home this season, Indianapolis has two wins against the spread and is 1-2 overall.
+- Indianapolis has two wins against the spread, and is 1-2 overall, at home this year.

-- The Colts are unbeaten ATS (1-0) as 1.5-point favorites or more at home.
+- The Colts are unbeaten ATS (1-0) as 2.5-point favorites or greater at home.

-- In three home games this year, Indianapolis has hit the over once.

 - Tennessee is 2-1 overall, with two wins against the spread, on the road.

-- Away from home, the Titans have one win ATS (1-1) as 1.5-point underdogs or more.
+- Away from home, the Titans have one win ATS (1-1) as 2.5-point underdogs or more.

-- This year, in three road games, Tennessee has gone over the total every time.
+- In three away games this year, Tennessee has hit the over every time.

 - This season, Titans away games average 49.0 points, 2.0 fewer than this matchup's over/under (51).